What Your Risk Management's Missing

 Fluid Attacks' risk-exposure-based metric

-Our proposal is a simple algorithm to find out the risk exposure (i.e., the extent to which a system is vulnerable to successful cyberattacks).
+At Fluid Attacks, we recognize the limitations of the traditional approach.
+This is why we propose a new metric to contribute to measure — mostly to report — risk more accurately, allowing organizations to improve their perception of their systems' risk exposure (i.e., the extent to which a system is vulnerable to successful cyberattacks) and the prioritization of vulnerabilities for remediation.
 We call it the CVSSF metric, as it takes the CVSS base score and adjusts it to show the exponential nature of severity.
 "F" stands for "à la Fluid Attacks."
 The formula is the following:

 CVSSF risk formula - Fluid Attacks

 In this formula, the constant P means "proportionality."
 It determines how many vulnerabilities of a given CVSS base score equal one vulnerability of one more CVSS base score unit.
 This can be determined by each organization.
-But what have our pen testers observed?
+But what have our security experts observed?
 They have reached a consensus to give P a value of 4.
 You can understand this as follows: "Four vulnerabilities of a CVSS base score of 9.0 equal one of 10.0."
-As for the constant R, it means "range," and restricts the values of the CVSSF to ones that the organization feels comfortable using.
+As for the constant R, it means "range" and restricts the values of the CVSSF to ones that the organization feels comfortable using.
 Again, we recommend using 4.

 CVSSF risk formula with values - Fluid Attacks